 Simple, pan-fried abalone is the best way to appreciate the unique, crave-inducing flavor—something of a cross between scallops and foie gras—of abalone.
 It takes a bit of time to pound all the slices, but it's a very important step: without it, the abalone will be tough and chewy instead of meltingly tender.
 Cardboard or butter?
 That's the best way to describe the difference between the pre- and post-tenderized versions.

 Wild abalone can only be picked in certain areas, with a license, and following strict rules.
 They cannot be legally purchased.
 What can be purchased, however, are farmed abalone.
 They are smaller than wild ones but just as succulent.
-Since farmed abalone are younger than wild ones (they are harvested after a few years, and to keep wild populations healthy only much larger, older abalones can be harvested), they have a less intense abalone flavor, which is a plus or a minus, depending on how much you like abalone.
+Since farmed abalone is younger than wild ones (they are harvested after a few years, and to keep wild populations healthy only much larger, older abalones can be harvested), they have a less intense abalone flavor, which is a plus or a minus, depending on how much you like abalone.

 1 wild abalone, or 2 farmed abalones